 On a state basis, Nevada, Delaware, and New Jersey have taken slightly different approaches in their regulations on how player accounts may be funded - varying in levels of specificity and funding options.
 However, the states are consistent in certain account limitations.
-For instance, all three states limit players to one account per player for each licensed operator and prohibit the transfer of funds from one player account to another.
-As other states legalize sports betting and/or online gambling, they generally opt for an approach similar to at least one of these jurisdictions.
+For instance, all three states limit players to one account per player for each licensed operator102 and prohibit the transfer of funds from one player account to another.103 As other states legalize sports betting and/or online gambling, they generally opt for an approach similar to at least one of these jurisdictions.
+A sampling of state regulations on payment fundings can be found below.